Hydration Strategies for Strongman

 • Decreased focus and coordination

-Strongman performance depends on maintaining fluid balance.
+Strongman performance depends on keeping your fluid balance.

 Daily Hydration Foundations

 Hydration begins outside of training.
+You should:

 • Maintain consistent fluid intake throughout the day

-• Monitor hydration habits regularly
+• Monitor your hydration habits regularly

 • Avoid large swings in fluid intake